Skip to Main Content

 Activity Note

-The flight to/from the Galapagos makes a stop in Guayaquil; passengers remain on board.
+The flight to/from the Galapagos takes approximately 2.5 hours and makes a stop in Guayaquil; passengers remain onboard during the stop.
 This flight allows each person to bring a 50 lb checked bag/suitcase, plus a carry on.
+Excess luggage can be stored at the hotel in Quito until our return.
 Actual cruise itinerary and islands visited are determined by the Galápagos National Park.
 The park reserves the right to change cruise itineraries without prior notice.
-Mosquera Island: Wet landing and easy walking on beach and swimming and snorkeling activities.

 Breakfast: